KPlanisphere/KPlanisphere/README.md

 ## 🥭 About Me

-I'm Jesús Huerta Aguilar, a dedicated student with a profound enthusiasm for technology and creativity.
-Currently, I'm advancing through my eighth semester at the Facultad de Ciencias de la Computación (FCC) at the Benemérita Universidad Autonoma de Puebla.
+I'm Jesús Huerta Aguilar, a passionate Computer Science student in my nineth semester at FCC, Benemérita Universidad Autónoma de Puebla.
+I have a strong enthusiasm for AI, ML, and creative endeavors, blending technology with artistic expression.

 ## 🧠 Interests